Welcome to the Department on Disability's Website!

 Accessible Parking Zones and Sidewalks

 On January 24, 2017 the Los Angeles City Council adopted the Phase 1 Program for Accessible Parking Zone's (APZ's).
 The Phase 1 Program generally restricts the placement of APZ’s to corner locations to serve the entire block.
-Any necessary improvements to the selected corner will be included in the City’s Sidewalk Repair Program for design and construction.
-For more information, please visit the Accessible Parking Zones and Sidewalks web page.
+Residents and businesses may submit a request for an APZ investigation for corner locations.
+For more information, please visit the Accessible Parking Zones web page.

 ADA Compliance Officer Contact